afontenot/pyweight/docs/md/Basic Usage.md

 ### Units

-You can change your preferred units in Pyweight at any time.
+You can change your preferred units in PyWeight at any time.
 Changes to units are lossless, meaning that they don't cause rounding errors during the conversion from one unit to another.